jgswift/prototypr/README.md

 ## Usage

-Prototypr is a lightweight php tool which enables easy object prototyping using traits and magic methods.
+Prototypr is a lightweight php trait that enables easy object prototyping magic methods.
-This package aims to add simple prototypal behavior to php without intruding on domain model
+Prototypr aims to add simple prototypal behavior to php without intruding on your domain model

 The following is a minimal example
 ```php